ryanallen/words-of-my-perfect-teacher/README.md

 When he came back out, he had the same problem with the thorns.
 This time he [thought](#thought), "I am not at all sure that I shall ever go back inside;" and so it went on for many years until he was an accomplished master.
 When he left, the bush was still uncut.

-Rigdzin [Jigme Lingpa](#jigme-lingpa) would always spend the time of the constellation [Risi](#risi), in autumn, at a certain hot spring.
+Rigdzin [Jigme Lingpa](#jigme-lingpa) would always spend the time of the constellation [Ṛiṣi](#ṛiṣi), in autumn, at a certain hot spring.
 The sides of the pool had no steps, making it very difficult for him to climb down to the water and sit in it.
 His followers offered to cut some steps, but he replied: "Why take so much trouble when we don't know if we will be around next year?"
 He would always be speaking of impermanence like that, my master told me.

 We too, as long as we have not fully assimilated such an attitude, should meditate on it.
 Start by generating bodhicitta, and as the main practice train your mind by all these various [means](#means) until impermanence really permeates your every [thought](#thought).
 Finally, conclude by sealing the practice with the dedication of [merit](#merit).
 Practicing in this way, strive to the best of your ability to emulate the great beings of the past.